BonBon-exchange/archived-bonbon-web-browser/README.md

 ### Notes for Linux

-The app is not working yet on Linux.
+The app was not working before June 25th, 2022.
+I am sorry for the ones that tried to run it.

 ### Notes for macOS